Home > City Guides > Best Neighborhoods in Seattle for Families

 The Magnolia neighborhood has a median purchase price of $767,500 and a median monthly rent of $1,981.
 This neighborhood is safer than 91% of the city.

-Want to escape from bustling city life without moving to the suburbs?
-Consider moving to the Magnolia neighborhood in Seattle!
-Located northwest of Central Seattle, Magnolia offers Seattle residents a secluded, small-town vibe perfect for raising a family.
-With unbeatable skyline views of Downtown Seattle, Puget Sound Island, Olympic Mountains, and Mount Rainier, this safe Seattle neighborhood offers expansive, single-family homes and newly-renovated townhomes, along with other affordable housing options.
-Plus, Magnolia offers families a variety of options for schools, including Catharine Blaine K-8 School, Magnolia Elementary School, and Discovery Montessori School.
+Want an escape from bustling city life without moving out to the suburbs?
+Consider moving to the Magnolia neighborhood!
+Located northwest of Central Seattle, Magnolia offers residents a secluded, small-town vibe that is perfect for raising a family in Seattle.
+With unbeatable views of the downtown skyline, Puget Sound Island, the Olympic Mountains, and Mount Rainier, this safe Seattle neighborhood offers expansive single-family homes and newly renovated townhomes, along with other affordable housing options.
+With regular Magnolia events—such as the Magnolia Art Market, Magnolia Meets, and Pickleball Leagues—this neighborhood has a tight-knit community that’s also open and friendly.
+Additionally, the neighborhood offers a variety of nearby schooling options, including Catharine Blaine K-8 School, Magnolia Elementary School, and Discovery Montessori School.

 Things to Do in Magnolia

-Visit the largest park in Seattle for jaw-dropping views of the Cascade Range and Olympic Mountains at Discovery Park—and make sure to visit the nearby West Point Lighthouse!
-Glaze bisqueware, play a pickup game of basketball, or attend one of the four seasonal events at the Magnolia Community Center.
+Bring the kids for jaw-dropping views of the Cascade Range and Olympic Mountains at Discovery Park, the largest park in Seattle—and make sure to also stop by the nearby West Point Lighthouse!
+Glaze bisqueware, play a pick-up game of basketball, or attend seasonal events with family at the Magnolia Community Center.
 Zoom down the waterslides or sign the kids up for swim lessons at Mounger Pool.
-Pick up a bestseller, find a craft book, get a new journal, or attend a book signing event at Magnolia’s Bookstore.
-Savor Peruvian-inspired dishes like Burger de Lomo, Sopa Criolla, or Chaufa de Chicharron, paired with a bottle of wine at Pink Salt.
-Try Lebanese and Mediterranean favorites like Baba Ghanoush, Tabouli Salata, and Beef Kafta Arous at Damoori Kitchen.
-Savor Mexican favorites like Chicken Nachos, Pork Carnitas, or a Fajita Burrito at El Ranchon.
-Or treat yourself to Pistachio Macarons, a scoop of Stracciatella in a dipped cone, or Sea Salt Carmel Milkshake at Nutty Squirrel Gelato.
+Find a picture book, get your child a new journal, or attend a book signing event at Magnolia’s Bookstore.
+Visit a Peruvian restaurant in Seattle for favorites like Pesto Risotto with Chicken and Lomo Saltado, or order Anticucho Skewers from the kids’ menu at Pink Salt.
+Try Lebanese and Mediterranean cuisine like Baba Ghanoush, Tabouli, and Beef Kafta Pita at Damoori Kitchen.
+Pull out a chair for awesome Seattle Mexican food like Chicken Nachos, Pork Carnitas, or a Fajita Burrito at El Ranchon.
+Or treat yourself and the little ones to scoops of Pistachio or Stracciatella gelato or a Sea Salt Carmel Milkshake at Nutty Squirrel Gelato.

-Activities in Magnolia include parks, trails, shopping, and restaurants.
+Activities in Magnolia includes parks, rec center, book stores, and restaurants.

 Queen Anne